List of Altair: A Record of Battles characters: Urado Kingdom

 Gertrud is the 26-year-old (24 at the start of the series) second princess of the Urado kingdom and the cabinet minister for Balt-Rhein.
-Knowing Balt-Rhein is the biggest military power, Gertrud initially argues against her sister on becoming Türkiye's ally out of fear, but Mahmut puts her worries to rest when he is able to convince Zsigmond to ally with Türkiye while maintaining Urado's independence.
+Knowing Balt-Rhein is the biggest military power, Gertrud initially argues against her sister on becoming Turkey's ally out of fear, but Mahmut puts her worries to rest when he is able to convince Zsigmond to ally with Turkey while maintaining Urado's independence.
 Once Urado enters the Tripartite Military Alliance and Anti-Imperial Alliance by extension, Gertrud is reassigned as the cabinet minister for the Cuore and South Rumeliana, and handles any negotiations in the area for her father.

 Argyros

 Located on the border of East Rumeliana that faces West Rumeliana, Argyros is a commercial city-state and the eastern trading hub of the continent.
 The city is ruled by a council of the "Three Great Merchants", who are charged with directing the trade routes.
 They are also the ones that can grant merchants permission to trade in Argyros, thus becoming a "Gosti" and give them a "Zuakk" amulet as proof of their approval.
 To keep Argyros a safe and free place to trade without outside customs interfering, there is a merchant code that doesn't allow merchants to get involved with any political parties and the council can exile anyone from the city found in violation of the laws.